 The Great Plains Super Launch (GPSL) is an annual gathering of Amateur Radio high-altitude ballooning enthusiasts from the United States and Canada.
-The 2012 event was held in Omaha, Nebraska from June 7th to the 9th and was sponsored by Circuit Cellar and Elektor.
+The 2012 event was held in Omaha, Nebraska from June 7th to the 9th and was sponsored by Circuit Cellar.
 Around 40 people from nine states and the Canadian province of Saskatchewan attended Friday’s conference and around 60 attended the balloon launches on Saturday.

 Amateur Radio high-altitude ballooning (ARHAB) involves the launching, tracking, and recovery of balloon-borne scientific and electronic equipment.
 The Amateur Radio portion of ARHAB is used for transmitting and receiving location and other data from the balloon to chase teams on the ground.
 The balloon is usually a large latex weather balloon, though other types such as polyethylene can also be used.
 A GPS unit in the balloon payload calculates the location, course, speed, and altitude in real time, while other electronics, usually custom-built, handle conversion of the digital data into radio signals.
 These signals are then converted back to data by the chase teams’ receivers and computers.
 The balloon rises at about 1000 feet per minute until the balloon pops (if it’s latex) or a device releases the lifting gas (if it’s PE).
 Maximum altitudes are around 100,000 feet and the flight typically takes two to three hours.